ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

 #### 5. Data sources

-Add the following lines to your server.xml file to define your application data sources as well as what jdbc drivers and properties the Liberty server needs to use in order to access the application's data:
+Add the following lines to your server.xml file to define your application data sources as well as what JDBC drivers and properties the Liberty server needs to use in order to access the application's data.
+Remember to use the correct parameter values for the corresponding fields when Db2 was installed above:

 ```
 <!-- DB2 library definition -->